 including certified adapted physical educator, certified health education specialist, and physical best fitness specialist.

 Wachob has been teaching in higher education since 2009, which includes being a faculty member at Lock Haven University before his appointment at IUP.
 Prior to his career in higher education, Wachob has worked in both the private and public school settings

 as a teacher, coach, and aquatics director.
 He was also the head teacher of the health and physical education department at Abraxas I, a school for troubled youth, where he taught both health and physical education and ran an outdoor education program.

 Wachob developed the IUP Homeschool Physical Education Program that serves around 100 local homeschooling students and their families.
 Furthermore, he is the program coordinator for both the undergraduate and graduate Health and Physical Education Teacher

-a local delegate and as vice president for the Recreation Division.
+a local delegate and in a three-year term as vice president for the Recreation Division.
 He is also currently the Indiana-Armstrong County chapter president for PSAHPERD.
-Wachob is also the official webmaster for the KHSS Department.